-C. School dining staff will work with school administrators to agree on where breakfast will be available to students after the instructional day has started.
+B. School dining staff will work with school administrators to agree on where breakfast will be available to students after the instructional day has started and where students can consume the meal.
+Eating in the classroom is permissible based on school principal discretion.

-D.Schools must allow students to access breakfast until 1 hour before the first lunch period.E.Signage must be posted to indicate where and when students can access breakfast after the bell.
+C. Schools must allow students to access breakfast until 1 hour before the first lunch period.

+D..
+Signage must be posted to indicate where and when students can access breakfast after the bell.